Tips for Microwave Maintenance

 Microwave ownership accounts for nearly two-thirds of the 88.8 million homes across the United States.
 These homes have at least one microwave.
-Also, almost 60 percent own microwaves which is more than the 50 percent of dishwasher ownership for the first time last year.
-A staggering 90 percent of American homes still use microwaves for meal preparation and reheating.
+Also, almost 60% own microwaves which is more than 50% of dishwasher ownership for the first time last year.
+A staggering 90% of American homes still use microwaves for meal preparation and reheating.
 Today, microwaves are used to not only reheat cooked food but to cook food from scratch with great results.
 With optimal use, you can maintain it well and extend its lifespan so that it lasts longer and provides you with better results.

 Microwaves are used regularly without a second thought to maintenance and this could prove damaging.
 But if you maintain good habits then the lifespan of your microwave could increase by 5 to 10 years which is a huge difference.
 Follow these 10 maintenance tips to keep your microwave running well and efficiently:

 Most microwaves are made to sit on counter-tops so you need to take into consideration whether you can fit it inside a cabinet.
 You should determine whether your microwave can be fitted in a cabinet or not by connecting with your retailer or manufacturer.

 First, you should determine the distance from the wall as the body of the microwave heats up when it is in use.
 The vents from the side dissipate heat and based on this there should be ample space around the microwave.
 If it kept too close to the wall then the heat is not dissipated effectively.
 This could result in your microwave taking longer to cool down or it could overheat in the process.
 Also, some microwaves come with distance limiters to tell you how far it should be from the wall.
 In case there are no distance limiters provided then you should keep your microwave a good 3 inches away from the rear wall.
 Easily on each side, there should be at least 3 to 5 inches and you should check the manual to also know the amount of clearance space needed.